By Bruce Morris

 The Labour coalition has stepped in to take nearly 30ha of the available land as Unitec continues plans to contract its education precinct into barely 10ha.

-That leaves around 20ha of the vast block still uncommitted, but much of it is zoned commercial and it will end up as shops, offices and other businesses.
+That leaves around 15ha of the vast block still uncommitted and in Unitec’s hands, and a fair chunk may end up as shops, offices and other businesses.

 Today’s announcement by Housing Minister Phil Twyford closely matched the outline given by Mt Albert Inc last week, right down to the influence of KiwiBuild, but including the provision of state houses.